San Marcos Growers LogoSan Marcos Growers

 We began selling this plant in 2016 from plants vegetatively propagated from a single plant received in 2005 from Stockton succulent grower Alice Waidhofer, who received the plant from the International Succulent Introductions program (ISI) founded by Lloyd Davis in 1958.
 The ISI, now managed by the Huntington Botanical Gardens, had the collection location with their the accession number HBG 77502 as coming from the type locality of the species at Kizima Rocks, a rock outcrop in southern Kenya.
 In 2018 the Huntington Botanical Gardens reissued this plant reproduced my micropropagation (tissue culture) as ISI 2018-7 noting that their original plant came to them in 1991 from Brian Kemble who had received it as a plant distributed by the ISI from seed collected by John Lavranos in Kenya.
 There were too few seedlings for the earlier ISI plant to be widely distributed.
 So it lacks an ISI number and was not it listed in the published Directory of Plants Distributed by International Succulent Introductions (1958-2001) published by Harry Mays in 2001.

-This information about Aloe classenii displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Aloe classenii displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]